montekki/www/content/posts/detecting-web-attacks-rnn.md

 not very surprising, human brain works very differently from a set of regular expressions.

-From perspectives of WAFs, the attack types can be divided on Time series-based and a single HTTP request/response-based.
+From perspectives of WAFs, the attack types can be divided into time series-based and a single HTTP request/response-based.
 We consider only single requests.
-In this case we able to detect attacks like this:
+In this case we are able to detect the following attack:
 - SQL Injection
 - Cross Site Scripting
 - XML External Entities Injection